-When i first set my mind to do architecture, it wasn’t about the so called high pay to come, nor the fame, or because i have the passion for arts for the buildings.
-Because discovery channel made me feel as architects we can help the world to be a better place, starting from building, and that forms better, happier communities.
+When I first set my mind to do architecture, it wasn’t about the so-called high pay to come, nor the fame, or because I have the passion for arts for the buildings.
+Because discovery channel made me feel as architects we can help the world to be a better place, starting from the building, and that forms better, happier communities.

-I may be weak in Studio, or basically bad in academics in overall but i’m still amid of getting the architect ethics right, because the amount of responsibility we hold is just too much.
-Everytime i look into projects, it wasn’t those green buildings that really impress me, all the green technologies or whatever you call it.
-It was the hard core poor place when people just need to think about utilizing everything.
-That includes the most essential basic necessities from God and yet we, think that with our technology we can do all kind of wonders to control our indoor climate.
+I may be weak in Studio, or basically bad in academics in overall but I’m still amid of getting the architect ethics right because the amount of responsibility we hold is just too much.
+Every time I look into projects, it wasn’t those green buildings that really impress me, all the green technologies or whatever you call it.
+It was the hardcore poor place when people just need to think about utilizing everything.
+That includes an essential basic necessities from God and yet we, think that with our technology we can do all kind of wonders to control our indoor climate.
 We were, and Wrong.
-The Amsterdam is already one of the example to be the world’s largest city under sea level, they have been fighting with the sea for centuries.
+The Amsterdam is already one of the examples to be the world’s largest city under sea level, they have been fighting with the sea for centuries.

 Please Watch the Video HERE.

-It was simply astonishing because it solves 2 problems, waste and fuel.
+It was simply astonishing because it solves 2 problems, waste, and fuel.
 Isang has plans to light up a million homes by 2012.
-But by this rate as much as i’m thinking if can start a pilot project in Malaysia, it’s hard because generally we are all well equipped with active lighting everywhere and electricity bill won’t kill people here with our bottom billion isn’t as hard core poor as phillipines in terms of numbers.
+But by this rate as much as I’m thinking if can start a pilot project in Malaysia, it’s hard because generally we are all well equipped with active lighting everywhere and electricity bill won’t kill people here with our bottom billion isn’t as hardcore poor as Philippines in terms of numbers.